View exploits

 The filter has the following options:

 • Proof of concept: Snyk has a proof-of-concept or detailed explanation of how to exploit this vulnerability.
-Proof of concept vulnerability patches cannot be disabled and will appear in fix PRs where they are found
+Proof of concept vulnerability patches cannot be disabled and are visible in the fix PRs where they are found.

 • No known exploit: Snyk did not find a proof-of-concept or a published exploit for this vulnerability.